knobs-dials/munin-stuff/README.md

 ### user_cpu

-Attempts to record user's CPU use -- and tries to categorize daemons and kernel processes a bit (database, web, appsupport, filesystem, services, kernel).
+Attempts to record CPU use per user.
+For kernel/daemon stuff it tries to categorize a bit, e.g. into database, web, appsupport, filesystem, services, kernel.
-(That categorizing can use a lot of work)
+(That categorizing can use a bunch of work)